-The process of gaining or losing electrons (relative to the neutral atom or molecule) is called ionization.
-They usually represent the cations and anions with the symbol for the atom and the "+" or "-" symbol, respectively.
+The process of winning or losing electrons (with respect to the neutral atom or molecule) is called ionization.
+Cations and anions are usually represented by the symbol of the corresponding atom and the symbol "+" or "-", respectively.
 If the number of electrons gained or lost is greater than one, this is also indicated.

 The cations and anions are attracted to the cathode and the anode, respectively.

 Michael Faraday was the first to propose the existence of ions, in 1830, but it was Arrhenius who developed the corresponding theory in 1884.
 This earned him the Nobel Prize in Chemistry in 1903.

 The phenomenon that follows an atom loses or gains one or more electrons is called ionization.
 In physics, fully ionized atoms, like those of alpha particles, are commonly called charged particles.
 Ionization is usually done by applying high energy to the atoms, in the form of electric potential or radiation.
 An ionized gas is called plasma.

 The negatively charged ions are known as anions (which are attracted to the anodes) and the positively charged ions are called cations (and are attracted to the cathodes).
 Ions are divided into monoatomics and polyatomomics.

 For individual atoms in a vacuum, there is a physical constant associated with the ionization process.
 The energy required to remove electrons from an atom is called ionization energy or ionization potential.
 These terms are also used to describe the ionization of molecules and solids, but the values are not constant, since the ionization is influenced by local chemical bonds, geometry and temperature.